-There is substantial variation both in the composition of solids, liquids, and dissolved constituents, and in seepage rates from lagoons, resulting in wide variation in the potential to impact ground water quality (Ham 2002; Harter et al. 2014).
+There is substantial variation both in the composition of solids, liquids, and dissolved constituents, and in seepage rates from lagoons (Ham 2002; Harter et al. 2014).
 A study of 20 lagoons (14 swine, 5 feedlot, and 1 dairy) found seepage rates between 0.2 and 2.4 mm/day, with an average of 1.1 mm/day (Ham 2002).
 Groundwater monitoring up- and downgradient from lagoons confirms that contaminants leaching from lagoons contribute to shallow groundwater contamination (Harter et al. 2002, van der Schans et al. 2009, Viers et al. 2012).
-In one study, testing detected elevated concentrations of TKN (total Kjeldahl nitrogen, a measure of organic N and ammonium/ammonia N combined)

-outside the edges of 3 dairy lagoons, and the authors estimated a leaching rate of approximately 1 m/year (Harter et al. 2002).
+In one study, testing detected elevated concentrations of TKN (total Kjeldahl nitrogen, a measure of organic N and ammonium/ammonia N combined) outside the edges of 3 dairy lagoons, and the authors estimated a leaching rate of approximately 1 m/year (Harter et al. 2002).

-Nitrogen concentration within lagoons has been tested in a number of studies, and is extremely variable.
-The UC Davis study conducted extensive literature review and modeling of lagoons and the authors used nitrogen concentrations of 500 and 1,000 mg N/L in their estimates (Viers et al. 2012).
+Nitrogen concentrations within lagoons have been tested in a number of studies, and are extremely variable.
+The UC Davis study conducted extensive literature review as well as modeling of lagoons and the authors used nitrogen concentrations of 500 and 1,000 mg N/L in their estimates (Viers et al. 2012).
 A survey of lagoon contents in California sampled more than 60 dairies in California's San Joaquin Valley in 1999 and 2000 and found lagoon TKN concentrations of 47-2,420 mg N/L, with an average of 560 mg N/L (Campbell Mathews et al. 2001).
-A University of California Cooperative Extension publication reports lagoon nitrogen concentrations from other research on California dairies: one study of 11 dairies found median lagoon total N concentrations ranging from 164-645 mg N/L and another study of 8 dairies found mean TKN in lagoons of 670 mg N/L (Pettygrove et al. 2010).
+A University of California Cooperative Extension publication reported master's thesis research at UC Davis, where 7 California dairy lagoons had a TKN range of 320-1,010 mg TKN/L with a mean of 670 mg TKN/L (Pettygrove et al. 2010).
 Sampling at 5 Yakima Valley dairies by EPA found total nitrogen concentrations ranging from 290 to 1,800 mg N/L with an average of 1,212 mg N/L (EPA 2013a).
 These results are summarized in Table 3.